 In order to align our work with a relationship-based approach to grantmaking, we have revised our geographic priorities to encompass places and partners of deep connection within the trade routes of Turtle Island (including the Arctic), Abya Yala (Mexico, Central, and South America), and Moananuiākea (Pacific region following the kelp highway and Austronesian migration).
 It is with profound gratitude that we recognize the many partners who form an integral part of Tamalpais Trust’s genealogy.
 As we enter a new phase of growth, we consider it a privilege to carry on the legacy of these partners and to supporting organizations working to promote and revitalize languages, food systems, waterways, and knowledge.

 Grant funds are committed to:

-- General operating grants and/or regranting funds to build capacity and relationships between and among Indigenous-led organizations and networks
+- General operating grants and/or regranting funds to build capacity and relationships among Indigenous-led organizations and networks

-- The preservation and revitalization of Indigenous languages, traditional lifeways and knowledge, biocultural networks and territories
+- The preservation and revitalization of Indigenous languages, traditional lifeways, knowledge, and territories